Cash/Money

 All the business logic, roles, and permissions live in a Python API with JWT authentication and a PostgreSQL database, using SQLAlchemy to keep things structured.

-No more fragile spreadsheets.
+• ✅ No fragile spreadsheets.

-No more clunky no-code workarounds.
+• ✅ No clunky no-code hacks.

-Just fast, intuitive expense tracking with real insights.
+• ✅ Just fast, intuitive expense tracking — with real insights.